-Phase II work includes adding a second floor over the existing administrative area, allowing many of the administrative activities to move up to open more space on the first floor to support operations and increased freight traffic.
-In addition to building expansion, the work will also re-condition much of the foundation system of the existing pier along with the potential to add length to the pier.
-This will allow for the realignment of some gates to better fit the current fleet and provide for additional berth space.
-The site will also be enhanced with changes to provide visitors with an improved experience as they arrive at the terminal, either on foot or in their vehicle.
-There is a proposed dedicated sidewalk through the center of the site to improve ease of access and separate freight operations from pedestrian access.
+Phase II work included adding a second floor over the existing administrative area, allowing many of the administrative activities to move up to open more space on the first floor to support operations and increased freight traffic.
+In addition to building expansion, the work re-conditioned much of the foundation system of the existing pier along with the potential to add length to the pier.
+This allowed for the realignment of some gates to better fit the current fleet and provided additional berth space.
+The site was also enhanced with changes to provide visitors with an improved experience as they arrive at the terminal, either on foot or in their vehicle.
+There is a dedicated sidewalk through the center of the site to improve ease of access and separate freight operations from pedestrian access.

-To further improve safety and manageability of the increasingly commingled passenger, freight and vehicle traffic, a third phase of terminal renovations is necessary to expand existing marine infrastructure and complete outstanding marine repairs.
+To further improve safety and manageability of the increasingly commingled passenger, freight and vehicle traffic, a third phase of terminal renovations was necessary to expand existing marine infrastructure and complete outstanding marine repairs.

 With support from Senator Collins, Senator King, Congresswoman Pingree, the State of Maine and partners in the region, Casco Bay Lines applied for funding through the FTA’s Passenger Ferry Program competitive grant for Phase III terminal renovations.

-Work on Phase III will focus on improving embarkation and de-embarkation from several gates, increasing passenger and freight queuing areas, and allowing for the opportunity to explore side loading capability for the heavily used passenger/vehicle ferry and expand covered waiting areas.
+Work completed in Phase III will improve embarkation and de-embarkation from several gates, increase passenger and freight queuing areas, and allow for the opportunity to explore side loading capability for the heavily used passenger/vehicle ferry and expanded covered waiting areas.